abhishekarya1/Hash-Define-myNotes/content/rest/caching.md

 Upon fetching a resource, server sends an `ETag` value in response to the client.
 The client can't predict, in any way, the value of the tag.
 Client issues `If-None-Match` in the header of future requests – in order to validate the cached resource.
 Upon receiving the Etag back, the server generates an etag for the current state of the resource in the database and matches the two.

-If both etags are matched, server will send back the response of `304 Not Modified` which will tell the client that the copy that it has is still good and it will be **considered fresh for another 60 seconds**.
+If both etags are matched, server will send back the response of `304 Not Modified` which will tell the client that the copy that it has is still good and it will be **considered fresh for another `max-age` seconds**.
 If both the etags do not match i.e. the resource has likely changed and client will be sent the new resource which it will use to replace the stale resource that it has.

 ```foobar
 ETag: "j82j8232ha7sdh0q2882" 	- Strong Etag
 ETag: W/"j82j8232ha7sdh0q2882" 	- Weak Etag (prefixed with `W/`)
 ```
-Weak ETag maybe used for slight changes in resources, often used for dynamic resources.
+Weak ETag is used for slight changes in resources, often used for dynamic resources.

 #### Last-Modified (weak)
-A response tag, this is a weak validator because resolution time is 1-second.
+This is a weak validator because resolution time (minimum time gap) is 1-second.
 Server might include the `Last-Modified` header in the response to be cached indicating the date and time at which the resource was last modified on.
 ```foobar
 Last-Modified: Wed, 15 Mar 2017 12:30:26 GMT
 ```